hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Those termed "Hibernians", the town beguile,
 >
-> Which are not Irish in their form or stile;
+> Which are not Irish in their form or style;
 >
-> The name is all — the figures are the same,
+> The name is all – the figures are the same,
 >
-> As those which are well known — they trust to name;
+> As those which are well known – they trust to name;
 >
 > And should they differ, call them and I'll bet,
 >